The Incredible Invasion

-The Incredible Invasion (Invasion siniestra/ The Sinister Invasion), also known as Alien Terror, is a 1968 Mexican science fiction film directed by Luis Enrique Vergara.
+The Incredible Invasion (Invasion siniestra/ The Sinister Invasion), also known as Alien Terror, is a 1971 Mexican science fiction film directed by Luis Enrique Vergara.
 It stars Boris Karloff, Yerye Beirute and Enrique Guzmán.
 It is the last film Karloff worked on before his death in 1969.
 It was filmed in May 1968, but was only released theatrically in 1971, 2 years after Karloff had died.

 Incredible Invasion is one of four low-budget Mexican horror films Karloff made in a package deal with Mexican producer Luis Enrique Vergara.
 The others are Isle of the Snake People, Fear Chamber, and House of Evil.
 Karloff's scenes for all four films were directed by Jack Hill in Los Angeles in the spring of 1968.
 The films were then completed in Mexico.

-Plot synopsis
+Plot

 Gudenberg, 1890: Professor John Mayer has invented a ray gun which runs on nuclear power.
 During testing, a ray is shot into space and attracts the attention of a flying saucer.
 The aliens decide to come to Earth to destroy the weapon...